viveckwaggh/thoughtsbyvivek/src/pages/blog/post2/index.md

 ---

 Laying on couch thinking of a dream
-Looks like living for the true purpose of life
+<br>Looks like living for the true purpose of life
-Smile on face has to say it all
+<br>Smile on face has to say it all
-Keep dreaming, keep hustling, keep chasing
+<br>Keep dreaming, keep hustling, keep chasing
-One day it will become a reality
+<br>One day it will become a reality

 ### Thoughts by Vivek